 4-H Smart Money Contests for youth pay off

-These Smart Money Contests are not only a great opportunity for Michigan youth to win money, but also a fun way to learn about financial topics.
-All Michigan youth between the ages of 9-19, whether they are enrolled in 4-H or not, are encouraged to participate.
-The Cash Composition Contest is open to youth 9-12 years old while the Show Your Money Smarts Contest is for 13-19 year old teens.
+These Smart Money Contests are not only a great opportunity for Michigan youth to win prizes, but also a fun way to learn about financial topics.

-“This opportunity has been beneficial to me in many ways, including learning from research and working on my writing and interview skills,” said Harper-Jane, a past Smart Money Cash Composition Contest participant who currently serves as a 4-H Money Smart Youth Ambassador, a leadership program for young people interested in sharing their financial knowledge with their peers.
+“This opportunity has been beneficial to me in many ways, including learning from research and working on my writing skills,” said Harper-Jane, a past Smart Money Cash Composition Contest winner who also served as a 4-H Money Smart Youth Ambassador, a leadership program for young people interested in sharing their financial knowledge with their peers.
 “I have enjoyed and acquired knowledge from every step in this wonderful experience.
 I am grateful to partake in the varied opportunities offered by 4-H.”